John Dewey

 (1859-1952)

-John Dewey was a philosopher, a psychologist, an educator, and a great defender of American democracy and social welfare.
+John Dewey was a philosopher, a psychologist, an educator, and great defender of American democracy and social welfare.

 He became a leading proponent of the new philosophy of American pragmatism developed by Charles Sanders Peirce and William James in the 1860's